smnorris/bcfishpass/_sources/05_data_dictionary.rst.txt

 ------------------
-Pacific Salmon and Steelhead access model (subset of habitat model)
+Pacific Salmon and Steelhead access model (subset of bcfishpass)
 ------------------

 A `weekly provincial data extract <https://bcgov.github.io/bc_freshwater_fish_habitat_accessibility_model/04_data_distribution.html>`_ of Pacific Salmon (Chinook, Chum, Coho, Pink, Sockeye) and Steelhead access models (and associated data) is provided by the Province of BC.
 See documentation in the bcgov repository for full data definitions.